Lissa loves learning about history and also enjoys learning about the people making history today. She is always reading something new.

 33. Before He Was President, Harry S. Truman Was a Haberdasher

-Before he was president, Harry S. Truman worked many different jobs, including farming, working as a bank clerk, and eventually joining the military during World War I. Perhaps one of the most interesting was his haberdashery business that he started with a military friend named Eddie Jacobson after the war.
+Before he was president, Harry S. Truman worked many different jobs, including farming, working as a bank clerk, and eventually joining the military during World War I. Perhaps one of the most interesting was the haberdashery business that he started with a military friend named Eddie Jacobson after the war.
 The two had had tons of fun operating their regiment's canteen and decided that they worked well together, so they opened their store in Kansas City, selling men's accessories and suits.

 At first, the store was very successful and became a meeting place for men around town.
 Lawyers would even bring their law books to the store to study after work.
-Truman filed for incorporation of Truman and Jacobson in 1921, but soon afterwards a recession started, and 19 months later the two friends had to close their store.
+Truman filed for incorporation of Truman and Jacobson in 1921, but soon afterward a recession started, and 19 months later the two friends had to close their store.
 Both men were financially wiped out.
 Jacobson declared bankruptcy, but Truman refused to; it took him 15 years to pay back the creditors.

 At a loss for what to do next, Truman decided to ask around for local jobs that may hire him.
 A friend's uncle suggested he run for an administrative judge position in Jackson County, Missouri, and so Harry Truman's political career began, advancing next to U.S. senator, and finally president.
 Jacobson decided to give menswear another try, becoming a traveling salesman.
 As a Jewish man, he helped to persuade Truman to grant diplomatic recognition to the new state of Israel on May 14, 1948.